365id-AB/idverification-ios/README.md

    func onDocumentFeedback(_ documentType: DocumentType, countryCode: String) {}
 ```
 If we are unable to identify the document, no feedback will be sent.
 Instead, a retry will be triggered where the user is asked to scan the document again.
-If the document is not identified after three attempts, feedback will be sent with `DocumentType` set to `Unknown`.
+If the document is not identified after three attempts, feedback will be sent with `DocumentType` set to `Unknown` and `CountryCode` set to `empty`.

 ### Nfc feedback